brevityco/sphinxify/README.md

 ```

 **Note:**
 Sphinxify expects geographic coordinates to be in decimal degrees.
-Sphinxify will convert decimal degrees into radians for Thinking Sphinx/Sphinx.
+Decimal degrees are converted into radians for Thinking Sphinx/Sphinx.

 ## Contributing to sphinxify